PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-We coudl also "count" the number of characters in our string and then use the number we get from that to loop a certain number of times.
+We could also "count" the number of characters in our string and then use the number we get from that to loop a certain number of times.

 It turns out there is a function that does this for us called `strlen`, which stands for "string length" (aka the number of characters in the array/string).